one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/01_HybridCloud_IdentityLab02_ADConnectOptionalFeatures.md

 2. Within **Server Manager**, click on **Local Server**.
 3. Click on **WORKGROUP**, then **Change** to rename this computer or join it to a domain.
 4. Click the radio button for **Domain**, enter your fully-qualified domain name, such as mydomainname.com, and click **OK**.
-5. In the Windows Security box enter the AD Domain Admin credentials you specified in the template.
+5. In the Windows Security box enter the AD Domain Admin credentials you wrote down earlier.
 6. Click **Ok** on the Welcome screen, **Ok** on the Computer Name/Domain Changes window, **Close**, then **Restart Now**.

-## Exercise 5: Install the Authentication Agent Software
+## Exercise 7 - Install the Authentication Agent Software

 1. Connect to the ADConnect2 virtual machine and logon as ADAdmin.
 2. When **Server Manager** opens select **Local Server** and turn off **IE Enhanced Security Configuration** for Administrators and Users.